TrashPandaCode/reports/ia-final/contributions/markus.typ

   This was especially helpful for me to have actual numbers on the time spent.
   It might sound silly but it also kind of motivated me to spend more time on the project so I can type in more hours into the sheet, also because I had the comparison to the other team members.

   Especially at the end of May I tried to work more hours than the normal workload per week in order to pre-work for my missing time during the summer school I was going to attend.
-This led to some stress as I was working way more in comparison to the weeks before, but I tried being as fair as possible as I would be missing for 3 weeks and the team would have to work without me during that time.
+Which was difficult considering I was still behind time schedule.
+I was working way more in comparison to the weeks before, to try being as fair as possible as I would be missing for 3 weeks and the team would have to work without me during that time.

   Unfortunately I also had to move out of my apartment at the middle of June, which consumed a lot of time, more than I wanted to spend on it.
 Therefore this caused a deficit in my time effort for the project during the week right before the summer school.